 7 Tips for Compressed Air Safety

 All types of manufacturing processes use compressed air.
 In fact, every process and machine found in an industrial environment use some form of pressurized air or gas.
-Due to the fact that it is so commonplace, people fail to recognize it as the potential hazard that it is.
+Unfortunately, because it is so commonplace, people fail to recognize it as the potential hazard that it is.
 As little as 12 PSI can be deadly in the wrong circumstances, and a small slip up can lead to big problems.

 Compressed Air Safety Tips